Exporting dairy products to the European Union

 - during transport, the cold chain must be maintained and on arrival at the establishment, the temperature must not be more than 10ºC.

-Understanding Food Standards Australia New Zealand (FSANZ) guidelines for raw milk collection will ensure you comply with EU requirements.
+Complying with Food Standards Australia New Zealand (FSANZ) guidelines for raw milk collection will ensure you comply with EU requirements.

 Only raw milk which tests negative for the presence of antibiotics is eligible for use in products exported to the EU.